 Under data protection law, we can only use your personal data if we have a proper reason, e.g.:

 A legitimate interest is when we have a business or commercial reason to use your information, so long as this is not overridden by your own rights and interests.
 We will carry out an assessment when relying on legitimate interests, to balance our interests against your own.

-We will use information collected when you use the website and/or make a booking on our platform:
+We will use information collected when you use the website for price enquiry and/or make a booking on our platform:

 The table below explains in more detail what we use your personal data for and why.